Dice · Threshold Audit

 What is the verified Stake Slide rtp?

 Per-game Slide RTP at Stake is not separately published on the per-game RTP screen.
-Given the brand-wide 99 percent cluster baseline across Stake's published originals, expected Slide RTP is 99 percent pending operator confirmation.
+Given Stake-wide 99 percent cluster baseline across Stake's published originals, expected Slide RTP is 99 percent pending operator confirmation.

-Stake Slide vs Stake Limbo, what is different?
+How does stake Slide vs Stake Limbo, what is different? work?

 Both share the underlying reciprocal-distribution math with target-prediction structure.
 Slide uses a slider interface for position selection; Limbo uses numeric target input.
 Mathematically equivalent; UX-experience different.
 Slide's slider creates intuitive feedback for the trade-off; Limbo's numeric input supports precise extreme-target play.

-Stake Slide vs Stake Dice, what is different?
+How does stake Slide vs Stake Dice, what is different? work?

 Stake Dice uses uniform 0-100 threshold pick (uniform distribution).
 Stake Slide uses reciprocal distribution (same family as Limbo and Crash).
 Different distribution = different probability and payout structures even at equivalent win-chance configurations.